Canadian Pacific Railway: Major facilities

-CP owns a large number of large yards and repair shops across their system, which are used for many operations ranging from intermodal terminals to classification yards.
+Canadian Pacific owned a large number of large yards and repair shops across their system, which were used for many operations ranging from intermodal terminals to classification yards.
 Below are some examples of these.

 Hump yards

 Hump yards work by using a small hill over which cars are pushed, before being released down a slope and switched automatically into cuts of cars, ready to be made into outbound trains.
 Many of these yards were closed in 2012 and 2013 under Hunter Harrison's company-wide restructuring; only the St. Paul Yard hump remains open.